Feeling Depressed at 36 Weeks Pregnant? You're Not Alone

 The Reality of Recovery

-Many people worry that addressing their mental health during pregnancy somehow makes them weak or selfish.
+Many people worry that addressing their mental health during pregnancy makes them weak or selfish.
 The opposite is true.
 Taking care of your mental health is one of the most important things you can do for your baby.
-Research consistently shows that maternal mental health directly impacts infant development, bonding, and long-term outcomes.
+Research consistently shows maternal mental health directly impacts infant development, bonding, and long-term outcomes.

 Understanding Pregnancy Brain vs. Depression